sankar-666/sankar-666/README.md

 <h4 align="left">Hi 👋!
-My name is Sankar, and I'm a self-taught software developer with more than 2 year of professional experience.
-Currently, I am pursuing a master's degree in Artificial Intelligence, doing my masters from a top university in London, to further deepen my knowledge and skills in this dynamic field.</h4>
+I'm Sankar, a software developer with over two years of professional experience.
+Currently, I'm pursuing a master's in Artificial Intelligence at a top university in London to deepen my expertise in the field.</h4>

 ###